rshtishi/Recipe/README.md

 }
 ```

-For the purpose of adding internationalization to our application, we have add an interceptor bean that will switch to a new locale based on the value of the ```language``` parameter appended to a request.
+For the purpose of adding internationalization to our application, we have added an interceptor bean that will switch to a new locale based on the value of the ```language``` parameter appended to a request.

 ```
 @Configuration